 In early 1996 Friends of the Kaw members Lance Burr, Mike Calwell and Patty Boyer lobbied the Kansas Legislature to pass a bill to impose a moratorium on new dredging activities in the Kansas River.
 This bill passed in the Senate but not in the House.
 In response to the Herculean effort mounted by Friends of the Kaw to impose a moratorium on new dredging activities, the 1996 Omnibus Bill provided for a Recreational Study of the Kansas River which, when presented in 1997, showed that the state of Kansas could economically benefit by developing the Kansas River for recreational tourism.

-October 2003 – At the close of public comment period, the COE receives over 350 comments and all but two ask for a public hearing and the majority ask for proposed permits to be denied.
-Friends of the Kaw recommends to “Issue 5-year UNRENEWABLE permits which will allow commercial sand and gravel companies currently using sites on the Kansas River to transition their operations off river, to pit mines, in the Kansas River valley.”
-Also included are responses with concerns from the U. S. EPA; U.S. Department of Interior, Fish and Wildlife Service; Kansas Biological Survey; Kansas Lower Republican Basin Advisory Committee and for the first time a joint, unified response from the Kansas Governor’s Sub-Cabinet on Natural Resources including Kansas Departments of Agriculture, Health and Environment, Wildlife and Parks, State Conservation Director and Kansas Water Office.
-The Sub-Cabinet asks the COE for a public hearing to address:
+In October 2003, at the close of public comment period, the COE received over 350 comments with all but two asking for a public hearing and a majority asking for proposed permits to be denied.
+Friends of the Kaw recommended to “Issue 5-year UNRENEWABLE permits which will allow commercial sand and gravel companies currently using sites on the Kansas River to transition their operations off river, to pit mines, in the Kansas River valley.”
+Also included were responses with concerns from the U. S. EPA; U.S. Department of Interior, Fish and Wildlife Service; Kansas Biological Survey; Kansas Lower Republican Basin Advisory Committee and, for the first time, a joint, unified response from the Kansas Governor’s Sub-Cabinet on Natural Resources including Kansas Departments of Agriculture, Health and Environment, Wildlife and Parks, State Conservation Director and Kansas Water Office.
+The Sub-Cabinet asked the COE for a public hearing to address:

-- The potential impact of dredging operations on public water supply intakes, other water supply intakes, bridges, pipeline crossings, and other structure
+- The potential impact of dredging operations on public water supply intakes, other water supply intakes, bridges, pipeline crossings, and other structures

-- The potential impact of dredging operations on river’s banks
+- The potential impact of dredging operations on the river’s banks

-- The impact of dredging operations on use of the Kansas River for recreation
+- The impact of dredging operations on the use of the Kansas River for recreation

 - The potential impact of dredging activities on fish and wildlife

-- And the potential for dredging activities to adversely affect water quality
+- The potential for dredging activities to adversely affect water quality

-The Sub-cabinet also recommends that a Task Force be formed in 2004 to research and provide a recommendation on the future of in-river sand dredging by August 2008.
-The task force was subsequently replaced and purpose broadened with the Technical Advisory Committee on Kansas River Channel Degradation proposal to the Kansas Water Authority.
+The Sub-cabinet also recommended that a Task Force be formed in 2004 to research and provide a recommendation on the future of in-river sand dredging by August 2008.
+The task force was subsequently replaced by the Technical Advisory Committee on Kansas River Channel Degradation proposal to the Kansas Water Authority.

 The TAC met from January to June 2005 to prepare the Kansas River Channel Degradation report and recommendations but did not quantify primary causes of degradation because of lack of specific technical data on the condition of the Kansas River.